Bud Vases

 Colours

-The colours discovered so far are varying shades of blue, green, amber, peach, red, amethyst, clear, champagne and smoked glass.
+The colours discovered so far are varying shades of blue, green, amber& yellow, peach, red, amethyst, clear, champagne and smoked glass.
 Mostly the stems are of clear glass with the colour in the base, but some have a clear base with colour in the stem, whilst others have stems coloured the same as the base.
 I have also found a few where the colour is encased in clear glass.

 Sizes

 The smallest one I have found is approx. 132mm high and the tallest approx. 302mm.
 Although another collector has mailed me to say he has one 354mm tall!
+I also have a giant one which is a full size vase.

-Largest and smallest Little and large!
+Largest and smallest Giant, large and little!